When J turned four years old, I remember thinking to myself,

 He wasn’t crying as much.
 He could finally get his point across without melting down or screaming.

-After two months, Julian was teaching us!
+After two months, J was teaching us!
 He taught us that he knows his colors, and could identify shapes.
 And he could connect those concepts with real-life experiences.

 One night when I was cooking dinner, he brought me a cob of corn and TOLD ME IT WAS YELLOW!
 Spontaneously… without being asked… he just offered up that information… and then he took a bite (first time ever).

 We are currently four months in.
-Julian is already working on using two-word phrases such as go outside, want balloon, and eat banana.
+J is already working on using two-word phrases such as go outside, want balloon, and eat banana.

 We’re also continuously working on what I like to call “assertive phrases.”
 Those include my turn, yes, no, and Stop.
 I want him to be able to express himself the way any other child can.
 And that includes telling people NO!